 Advantages:

-• Enables easy creation of reusable web components
+• It enables easy creation of reusable web components

 Disadvantages: